RyanAtTanagra/linkedin-api/README.md

 #### > I keep getting a CHALLENGE!?!

 Linkedin will throw you a curve ball in the form of a Challenge URL.
 We currently don't handle this, and so you're kinda screwed.
 We think it could be only IP-based (i.e. logging in from different location).
 Your best chance at resolution is to log out and log back in on your browser.
+You may also need to delete all listed "Devices that remember your password" under Sign in & security.

 ##### Known reasons for Challenge: